Robert Weiner (American football): Suspension

 On October 2, 2019, Weiner received a six-week suspension for violations of the Florida High School Athletic Association rules regarding athletic recruiting and improper contact with a player that were self-reported by Plant High School.
 Specifically, Weiner violated the FHSAA's rules against coaches making living arrangements for players, since he made arrangements for a player (who was only practicing with the team and did not play in games) to live with a Plant High School parent after his elderly caretaker was no longer able to look after him.
 In addition to the six-week suspension, Weiner was also fined $5,000.
 Following the announcement of the suspension, Weiner defended his actions, saying, "I can also stand here and honestly say, without any question, that we did not violate the educational, athletic spirit and philosophy."
 Following an appeal, his suspension was reduced to three weeks.

 College

 Weiner's first season at Toledo was in 2020.
 He was rated No. 2 in the Mid-American Conference for class of 2022 recruiting by 247Sports.
 In 2022, Weiner coached Maxwell Award finalist, Dequan Finn to Toledo's first MAC West Championship since 2017.
+In December 2025, Weiner was named interim head coach of Toledo for the 2025 Boca Raton Bowl after Jason Candle left the program to become head coach at UConn.